skellis46/slipbox/somatics unlimited.md

 > In cases when the artist thinks they know, their interpretation may not be accurate or the whole story.
 We live in a mysterious world full of uncertainties.
 And we regularly make assumptions to explain them.
 Coming to terms with the complexity of our human experience allows us to exit our natural state of confusion.
 To survive.
 Generally our explanations are guesses.
 These vague hypotheticals become fixed in our minds as fact.
 We are interpretation machines, and this process of labeling and detaching is efficient but not accurate.
 We are the unreliable narrators of our own experience. [@rubin-2023-creative Location 1813]

+- dissent: protect the dissenters. expressing dissent because a research field is only as strong as what it allows to be questioned.
+- indebted to Ginot -- but also to a lesser extent Nuding. colleagues at C-DaRE (shitting on my own doorstep) - in particular Hetty Blades and Teoma Naccarato for their support and/or enthusiasm for this work.
+Anna Pakes.
+Erin Brannigan

+# Admin

 ## not yet located

+- embodiment as we tend to use it (even though it is used in wildly different ways) seems to be predicated on the body as special kind of object, but an object nevertheless.
+See [[the lived body and embodiment#^844cda]].
+On this point see also [[the body in artistic research#^b4be45]] and Le Guin on just how badly objectification has gone for human-kind and our plant.

 See [[somatic practices, interoception and evidence#opportunities]] for useful things to add at end of this presentation.